aasifansari03/stringCalculatorKata/README.md

 # stringCalculatorKata
+## Problem Statement

+A string must be taken as an input.
+This string can contain all positive numbers & lowercase alphabets (alphabets will have the value as per their position for e.g. a=1, b=2...z=26).
+This string cannot have negative numbers, special characters, uppercase letters.
+Output of the add method should be the addition of all the valid characters.
+Add method should return 0 if the string is empty.
+Characters separated by commas and line break should only be considered for the addition.

 1. This condition is used to check if the entered string is empty or not.
 If the string is empty it will return 0.